-There are numerous methods by which we mark the passage of time in the Episcopal Church.
-This includes observing the lunar cycle, the progression of seasons, and the division of time into days, weeks, months, and years.
-Time is also measured through our church calendar and the liturgical year – what we call our “Seasons of Grace.”
+There are numerous methods by which we mark the passage of time, including observing the lunar cycle, the progression of seasons, and the division of time into days, weeks, months, and years.
+Within the Church, time is also measured through our church calendar and the liturgical year – what we call our “Seasons of Grace.”

-These seasons play a significant role in shaping our central acts of worship and fellowship, representing our devotion to God.
-They also stand as the central expression of our faith community.
+These seasons play a significant role in shaping our central acts of worship and fellowship, representing our devotion to God and stands as the central expression of our faith community.
 By following the church calendar and recognizing liturgical seasons, we maintain a continual focus on God’s narrative at the heart of our shared life in community.

 Christmas celebrates the incarnation of God in the birth of Jesus.
 Christmas has the distinction of being both a day and a season.
 While the secular world starts celebrating Christmas weeks, if not months before December 25th, Christmas Day is actually the beginning of the Christmas Season!
 In the Christmas season, we celebrate our Emmanuel – which means “God with us.”
 Our Emmanuel is the love of God made visible and concrete, incarnate, revealing the extraordinary love that God has for all of God’s people.